baier233/x64dbg/docs/developers/functions/gui/GuiUpdateWindowTitle.md

 # GuiUpdateWindowTitle

-Updates the x64dbg window title with a string to be appended to the title text.
+Updates the MARENOL window title with a string to be appended to the title text.
 Typically the string is a filename.

 ```c++
 void GuiUpdateWindowTitle(const char* filename)